Squad Strike Tag-Team: Assists

 - Down: Center Stage

 If the assisting character is hit while performing the assist move, they will leave the screen once they get out of hitstun.
+If the Point character is hit after the Assist is called, the Assist will be canceled and the assisting character will leave the screen.

 While the assisting character is on the field, opponents in Shieldstun or Shieldlag will have grab-immunity.

 Assists can only be called when the standby characters are "ready" and the standby character will leave "ready" status immediately when the assist is called.
 There is a cooldown timer before it reaches "ready" status again.
 The cooldown timer will start when the assisting character has left the screen.
-Each assist move has it's own specified cooldown period.
-If an assisting character is hit while performing the Assist, the cooldown period is increased by 5 seconds.
-If the assisting character is hit into a blastzone, the cooldown period is increased by 15 seconds.

 Notes

 Like the Tag-In mechanic, Assists help display the full roster since some characters may have an assist that fits your team better than others.
-They help Tag-Team lean more toward "pick your playstyle" rather than "pick the best character for each role."